C++ Programming Language Table of content:

 A 2D vector is essentially a vector with vectors.
 Each element of the vector represents a row, and each row is a vector in itself that holds the individual elements of the row.
 They are also commonly referred to as grids or matrices.

-Q. How to initialize 2D vectors in C++ with value?
+Q. How to initialize 2D vectors in C++ with a value?

-Initializer lists are convenient syntaxes for initializing objects, including vectors, with a list of values.
+Initializer lists are a convenient syntax for initializing objects, including vectors, with a list of values.
 It allows us to provide initial values directly when creating the vector object.
 It is a common way of initializing elements of two-dimensional vectors and is widely used.

 Q. What is a fill constructor?